hyperledger-labs/splice/README.md

       login yourartifactoryusername
       password yourartifactoryapikey
       ```
-   2. For access to the canton enterprise docker repo
+   2. For access to the canton enterprise docker repo and for sbt to download internal dependencies
       To do so, the `ARTIFACTORY_USER` and `ARTIFACTORY_PASSWORD` must be configured.
       Best would be to add the to the `.envrc.private` file like so:
       ```